 The link between exposure to traumatic material through working with traumatised populations and physical and mental distress is well documented.
 Studies show that the effects of secondary exposure to trauma can include changes to neurological, emotional, mental, cognitive, sexual and spiritual aspects of one's life [1].
 Furthermore, it has been well established that symptoms associated with post-traumatic stress disorder (PTSD) can be found in those who are exposed to the trauma of others, but who are not traumatised directly themselves [2, 3].
 In other words, it is possible to suffer from PTSD without having experienced a personal trauma.
 Symptoms include change of worldview, hypervigilance/anxiety, depression, exhaustion and nightmares, as well as a host of physiological symptoms with no medical explanation such as chronic pain, nausea, dizziness, and difficulty breathing.
 With a 38% rise in stress-related work absences reported in 2023 [8].
-The call for effective strategies to combat the impact of chronic stress on workers has never been more important and Somatic Experiencing® is a proven intervention for these issues [4-6]
+The call for effective strategies to combat the impact of chronic stress on workers has never been more important.

-The best defence against secondary trauma is awareness, not just cognitively, but in the physical responses to the material one is exposed to [7].
-Somatic Experiencing®, upon which these workshops is based, has been shown to be an effective strategy for the treatment and prevention of secondary traumatic exposure [4].
-The desired outcome of the workshop is, therefore, to equip workers with an understanding of Somatic Experiencing, stress management tools, and resilience-building strategies, and to positively impact the work environment, leading to increased job satisfaction, enhanced coping mechanisms, and a lasting positive influence on the mental health and effectiveness of the participants.
+The best defence against secondary trauma is awareness, not just cognitively, but in the physical responses to the material one is exposed to [4].
+The desired outcome of the workshop is, therefore, to equip workers with an understanding of Somatic Resilience, stress management tools, and resilience-building strategies, and to positively impact the work environment, leading to increased job satisfaction, enhanced coping mechanisms, and a lasting positive influence on the mental health and effectiveness of the participants.

-2 WHAT IS SOMATIC EXPERIENCING
+2 WHAT IS SOMATIC RESILIENCE

-Somatic Resilience is based on the principles of the life's work of Dr Peter Levine, the originator of Somatic Experiencing® (SE).
-SE focuses on addressing and resolving trauma-related symptoms by engaging the body's natural self regulating mechanisms.
-It encourages the exploration of stress related sensation through the language of the body, recognising that stress and trauma symptomology is largely physical.
+Greg has integrated his training as both a Somatic Experiencing® Practitioner and integrative psychotherapist to create a programme that supports mental and physical sustainability in environments of high stress.
+Somatic Resilience focuses on addressing and resolving trauma or stress related symptoms by creating safe spaces and relationships and engaging the body's natural self-regulating mechanisms.
+Through education and experiential exercises, it encourages the exploration of stress-related sensation through the language of the body, recognising that stress and trauma symptomology are largely physical.
 By acknowledging and paying attention to these physical sensations, one can allow the symptoms to resolve and help build resilience to future stressors.

-In the context of other cultures, where traditions often involve a holistic approach to well-being, SE can be seen as a way to honor the body's wisdom in the healing process.
+This training has been presented both in the UK and abroad with a diverse range of participants ranging from asylum seekers and refugees, to charitable organisations, social workers and mental health service providers.
+In the context of other cultures, where traditions often involve a holistic approach to well-being, Somatic Resilience can be seen as a way to honour the body's wisdom in the healing process.
 It aligns with the belief that healing involves not only addressing the mind but also acknowledging the profound connection between the physical and spiritual aspects of oneself.